Consensys/mythx-cli/README.rst

 Installation
 ------------

-The MythX CLI runs on Python 3.6+, including 3.8-dev and pypy.
+The MythX CLI runs on Python 3.6+, including 3.8 and pypy3.

 To get started, simply run